shawnsandy/dash/PULL_REQUEST.md

 Why is this change required?
 What problem does it solve?

-If it fixes an open issue, please link to the issue here (if you write `fixes #num` or `closes #num`, the issue will be automatically closed when the pull is accepted.)

 ## How has this been tested?

 Please describe in detail how you tested your changes.

-Include details of your testing environment, and the tests you ran to see how your change affects other areas of the code, etc.

 ## Screenshots (if appropriate)